“Money is of no value; it cannot spend itself. All depends on the skill of the spender.”

 Beware Of Comparison Shopping

-Searching for a certain product that is available through different brands, we may use several websites like BizRate and Shopping.com that may help us compare them.
-Retailers know comparison shoppers are ideal audiences for promotions because they have high-intent to purchase.
+We are told to comparison shop to spend more consciously, but there may be a downside.
+Searching for a particular product available through different brands, we may use several websites like BizRate and Shopping.com.
+The sites may help us compare them.
+Retailers know comparison shoppers are ideal audiences for promotions because they have high intent to purchase.

-The authors say these sites may offer comparisons based on available options rather than the attributes buyers are seeking.
-They may be purposely distracting you from what you really are specifically looking for.
+The authors say these sites may offer comparisons based on available options rather than the attributes buyers seek.
+They may be purposely distracting you from what you are explicitly buying..
+Don’t let them throw you off your game!

 Follow The Herd Instead Of Your Head

-The authors say you should read reviews available and pick your movies, reading, and restaurants based on better customer ratings.
+You should read available reviews and pick movies, reading, and restaurants based on better customer ratings.
 By paying close attention to the happiness of others, you may better glean what you prefer.
+Be aware of what makes you happy.

-I have found some reviews can be helpful though artificial intelligence though at times they be faulty.
+I have found some reviews can be helpful through artificial intelligence, though, at times, they are faulty.
 Netflix recommends the next film we should watch.
-However, after I watched a murder mystery, Netflix recommended I watch Chitty Chitty Bang Bang.
+However, after I watched a murder mystery, Netflix suggested I watch Chitty Chitty Bang Bang.
 Hmmm.

-A Cambridge University study in 2016 looked at how spending increased happiness when the purchases were for goods and services that matched the consumers’ personalities.
+Spending increased our happiness when the purchases were for goods and services that match our personalities.

-This ambitious research by psychologists Sandra Matz, Joe Gladstone, and David Stillwell reviewed 76,000 UK-based bank transaction records of customer purchases of 112 categories.
-Their study focused on Big Five personality traits: Openness to Experience, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
+This ambitious 2016 study by Cambridge University psychologist Sandra Matz and others reviewed thousands of bank transaction records of customer purchases across categories.
+They studied Big Five personality traits: Openness to Experience, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.

-The study proved that money can buy happiness if spent according to the right psychological fit.
-Our personalities influence our spending for experiential purchases, material goods or to buy for others.
+The study proved that money could buy happiness if spent according to the proper psychological fit.
+Our personalities influence our spending for experiential purchases, material goods, or to buy for others.

 #4 Trade-Offs Between Time And Money

-The relationship between time and money is well established.
-An old proverb “time is money” equates the two variables.
+The relationship between time and money is well known.
+An old proverb, “time is money,” equates the two variables.
 However, we put different values on time and money.
-Time is a limited resource.
-Whether it refers to 24 hours per day or a lifetime, time is finite and money is less so.
+Time is a limited resource, but we don’t treat it as such and waste time often.
+Whether it refers to 24 hours per day or a lifetime, time is finite, and money may regenerate.

 Saving money versus saving time was the theme of the Harvard Business School 2017 study by Ashley V. Whillans.
-Rising incomes around the globe have often been met with stresses of time.
-More than 6,200 adults were surveyed in the US, Canada, Denmark, and The Netherlands.
+Rising incomes around the globe have often come with stresses of time.

 Buying Some Time

 This study set out to examine how to reduce stressful feelings of time scarcity.
-The growth of the sharing economy has made time-saving services for household chores increasingly available Those surveyed allocated discretionary income at $80-$99 per month to buy time-saving services such as meal delivery, house-cleaning, and lawn services.
+The growth of the sharing economy has made time-saving services for household chores increasingly available.
+Participants allocated discretionary income at $80-$99 per month to buy time-saving benefits such as meal delivery, house cleaning, and lawn services.

-Their study found people realized greater life satisfaction when linked to spending money for these time-savers by reducing their stress.
+Their study found that people realized greater life satisfaction when linked to spending money for these time-savers by reducing stress.

-Here, it was found that time saving purchases promoted relationship satisfaction, based on bought “marital bliss.”
+They found that time-saving purchases promoted relationship satisfaction based on bought “marital bliss.”

 There is a Chinese proverb:

 “If you want happiness for an hour, take a nap.
 If you want happiness for a day, go fishing.
-If you want happiness, get married.
 If you want happiness for a year, inherit a fortune.
-If you want happiness for a lifetime, help somebody.”
+If you want happiness for a lifetime, help someone else.”

 - Don’t spend to impress others.